Life Insurance Beneficiary Disputes Fact Sheet

 Frequently Asked Questions

-Q: What is an interpleader lawsuit?
+What is an interpleader lawsuit

-Q: Can divorce revoke a beneficiary designation?
+Can divorce revoke a beneficiary designation

-Q: What if multiple forms exist?
+What if multiple forms exist

-A: Courts determine which designation is valid.
-Attorneys can help prove your claim.
+Courts determine which designation is valid.

-A: Yes beneficiary disputes are complex and often involve litigation.
+Yes.
+Beneficiary disputes often involve litigation.

 Key Takeaways

-- Insurers often delay payment or file interpleader lawsuits.
+• Insurers often delay payment during disputes

 Free Case Evaluation Contact Us!